UCLALibrary/research-tips/_tutorials/2017-01-31-review-articles.markdown

     - Gather and organize information and data
     - Evaluate and synthesize information and data
 tags:
     - review articles
     - search
+    - find articles
+    - finding articles
 ---

 <p>Looking for an efficient way to get an overview of a body of research on your topic?
 A review article is a great place to start.</p>